“Consistently a crowd favorite.” Wheeling Celtic Festival

 Of course, there are Irish music festivals held throughout the region.
 In calendar order, there is the Wheeling Celtic Festival held the first weekend of March, the Riverfront Irish Festival held in early June, Irish Summerfest held in late June, Cleveland’s Irish Cultural Festival held in late July, the Dublin Irish Festival held in early August, the Pittsburgh Irish Festival held the first weekend of September, and the Cincinnati Celtic Festival held the second weekend of September.
 Farther out, but well worth the trip, is the largest Irish festival in North America, the Milwaukee Irish Fest held in mid August.

-Other websites with information about Irish and other traditional (and not so traditional) music in Pittsburgh include AcoustiCafe, Burg Bands, and Bogside Rogues.
+Other websites with information about Irish and other traditional (and not so traditional) music in Pittsburgh include AcoustiCafe and Bogside Rogues.

 Traditional Irish music and dance lessons in Pittsburgh, Pennsylvania

 For private lessons on Irish instruments, novice through advanced levels, with members of Hooley, contact us.
 Calliope Folk Music School has classes on several Irish and other traditional music instruments and dances.
-There are three eight-week terms: October, February, and April; held in the evening at Chatham College, Squirrel Hill.
-The Celtic Collection in Bellevue offers various classes, including bodhrán on Wednesday evening from 7pm to 8:30pm.
-The six-week beginning drum class begins Wednesday, October 10, 2007.
+There are three eight-week terms: October, February, and April; held in the evening at Chatham College in Squirrel Hill.

 There are four Irish step dance schools in Pittsburgh.
-The Bell School of Irish Dance has classes in the North Hills (and Greensburg).
-Burke School of Irish Dance has classes in Squirrel Hill (and Youngstown and Cleveland).
-Led by Hooley’s own Maggie and Sally Folan, The Pittsburgh Reelers School of Irish Dance is a non-competitive school with classes in Squirrel Hill.
+Bell School of Irish Dance has classes in the North Hills.
+Burke Conroy School of Irish Dance has classes in Squirrel Hill.
+Led by Hooley’s own Maggie and Sally Folan, Pittsburgh Irish Reelers is a non-competitive school with classes in Squirrel Hill.
 Shovlin Academy of Irish Dance has classes in Dormont (and Johnstown).

 Irish social dances are taught at several locations throughout Pittsburgh.
 Mullaney’s Harp and Fiddle has lessons a half hour prior to the weekly Tuesday evening céilí there.
 The Pittsburgh Céilí Club has céilí and set dance lessons each Sunday 7–9pm at St. Raphaels in Morningside.
 Coal Country Traditions sponsors and teaches a variety of other traditional dances throughout Pittsburgh.